dgaydukov/cert-aws/files/sa.md

 * Hybrid - composed of 2 or more other topologies.

 ###### OSI Network Model
-There are 7 levels in OSI model, here is the list from lowest to upper
+There are 7 levels in OSI model, here is the list from lowest to upper:
 * Physical layer - how data are physically transferred.
 Basically they are translated from electrical/light signals into sequence of bits.
-There are 3 ways exists
+There are 3 ways:
     * Twisted pair (медная витая пара) - data transferred by means of electrical signals in copper
     * Optical Fiber - transfer data by light inside cable
     * WiFi - transfer data without cable using radio waves